fuzun/iot-facerecognition/README.md

 # iot-facerecognition
-<p>iot-facerecognition is a project that was created to provide real-time face detection to iot devices such as Raspberry Pi that are not normally able to recognize faces due to low computing power.
-The logic behind is to offload the work required to recognize faces to a capable back-end solution in a simple way.
+<p>iot-facerecognition is a project that was created to provide real-time face detection ability to iot devices such as Raspberry Pi that are not normally able to recognize faces due to low computing power.
+The logic behind is to offload the work required of recognizing faces to a capable back-end solution in a simple way.
 Websocket is used for data transmission for versatility.
 SSL is forced enable to secure the connection.</p>

 ![Schematic 1](https://raw.githubusercontent.com/fuzun/iot-facerecognition/master/schematic1.png)

 <p>iot-facerecognition consists of two parts: server and client.
 Server, or the backend, is responsible for parsing the data that the connected clients send concurrently.
 It uses DLIB and OpenCV to perform face detection and recognition.
 Resources are allocated to the clients evenly.
 It does the face recognition for each client in parallel.
-It designed to handle many amount of clients.
-The current server implementation is written in C++ and it uses Qt Framework.</p>
+It is fast and it is designed to handle many amount of clients.
+It is written in modern C++.</p>

 ![Schematic 2](https://raw.githubusercontent.com/fuzun/iot-facerecognition/master/schematic2.png)